larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     az appservice plan create -n OsTicket -g OsTicketPaaSRG --is-linux -l "East US" --sku S1 --number-of-workers 1
 ```

 3. Execute the following command to create a new web app configured for PHP 7.0 inside of the new App Service Plan.
 The name of the web app (the value after **-n**) must be unique, so specify some numbers at the end to make it a more unique value.
+Example osticketsystem999 or osticketsystem87876

 ```
     az webapp create -n osticketsystem -g OsTicketPaaSRG -p OsTicket -r "php|7.0"